-During fiscal year 2022, the FFB consulted with four Federal organizations about supporting loan programs not already financed through the FFB.
-The FFB met this goal.
+During fiscal year 2023, the FFB consulted with three Federal organizations about supporting loan programs not already financed through the FFB.
+The FFB met this goal for fiscal year 2023.

 Performance Measure 3B: Percentage of monthly activity reports published on the FFB website within the subsequent month.